technofocus-pte/msignt2/Lab 04 - Integrating Azure OpenAI service and AI service for Customer Engagement.md

     ![](./media/image102.png)

-5. Once the deployment completes, click on **Go to resource**
+5. Once the deployment completes, click on **Go to resource**.

     ![](./media/image103.png)

-6. Expand Resource management from left navigation ,click on **Keys and  Endpoint**.Copy endpoint value and assign to **AZURE_OPENAI_ENDPOINT** , Copy key and assign to **AZURE_OPENAI_KEY**.Save both these variables in     your Notepad
+6. Expand Resource management from left navigation ,click on **Keys and  Endpoint**.
+Copy URL in the **Endpoint** field and save in your notepad as **AZURE_OPENAI_ENDPOINT**.
+    Copy the **Key 1** value and save as **AZURE_OPENAI_KEY**.

     ![](./media/image104.png)

-7. Click on **Overview**, click on **Go to Azure OpenAI Studio** and Azure OpenAI studio open in new tab.
+7. Click on **Overview** tab on the left navigation panel, and then click on **Go to Azure OpenAI Studio**.
+Azure OpenAI Studio opens in new tab.

-8. Azure OpenAI opens in new tab.
-Sign in if required.
-Close the pop -ups
+8. Sign in if required.
+Close the pop-ups that appear.

     ![](./media/image106.png)

-9. Click on **Deployment** from left navigation menu, select **Deploy model -> Deploy base model.**
+9. Click on **Deployment** from left navigation menu.
+In the **Deploy model** drop down menu select **Deploy base model.**

     ![](./media/image107.png)

-10. Search for `gpt-35-turbo-16k` and select it and then click on **Confirm**.GPT-3.5 models can understand and generate natural language or code.
-The most capable and cost effective model in the GPT-3.5 family is GPT-3.5 Turbo, which has been optimized for chat and works well for traditional completions tasks as well.
+10. Search for `gpt-35-turbo-16k` and select it.
+Click on **Confirm**.
+GPT-3.5 models can understand and generate natural language or code.
+GPT-3.5 Turbo is the most capable and cost effective model in the GPT-3.5 family, which has been optimized for chat and works well for traditional completions tasks as well.

     ![](./media/image108.png)

-11. Click on **Customize** button
+11. In the deployment dialogbox, click on **Customize** button

     ![](./media/image109.png)

-12. Select available region(same region as your Azure OpenAI region) and set Tokens per Minute Rate limit to max and then click on
+12. Set **Tokens per Minute Rate limit** to max and then click on **Deploy**.
-    **Deploy**.

     ![](./media/image110.png)

-13. Repeat above steps and deploy- `text-embedding-ada-002` (text-embedding-ada-002 outperforms all the earlier embedding models on text search, code search, and sentence similarity tasks and gets comparable performance on text classification.
-Embeddings are numerical representations of concepts converted to number sequences, which make it easy for computers to understand the relationships between those concepts.)
+13. Repeat above steps and deploy `text-embedding-ada-002` model as well.
+Text-embedding-ada-002 outperforms all the earlier embedding models on text search, code search, and sentence similarity tasks and gets comparable performance on text classification.
+Embeddings are numerical representations of concepts converted to number sequences, which make it easy for computers to understand the relationships between those concepts.

     ![](./media/image111.png)